BrunoRoemers/room-search/README.md

 - `SHEET_TAB_NAME`: the name of the tab in which the app is allowed to write.
 - `GOOGLE_APPLICATION_CREDENTIALS`: the path to the JSON file with the Google credentials.
 - `API_USERS_BASE64`: a base64 encoded string containing the users (and their secrets) that can write data.
 Use the `/users` page to generate this string.
+- `NEXT_PUBLIC_MAP_ID`: the ID of the Google My Maps that visualizes the Google Sheet.

 Don't forget to add the `secrets.json` file (see above).